 Nick Drewery

 Nick is the driving force within the Criminology team.
 A former Police Officer, he has experience within Child Protection, working with vulnerable witnesses and as a Disclosure Officer with the Major Incident Team.
-He is currently working on a PhD in Visual Criminology.
+Currently Nick is working on a PhD in Visual Criminology, undertaking a range of fascinating research tasks.

 Nick began his career with Humberside Police in 2000, spending two years in basic training before becoming a Tutor Constable responsible for overseeing the training of new recruits.
 Following this, he then moved into the Child Protection Unit, carrying out complex work as a Vulnerable Witness Skills Officer for crime victims in association with social services and the courts.
 This work gave Nick the experience to join the Major Incident Team as a Disclosure Officer.